Backup & Restore

 Deploy the schedule configuration to a machine as a systemd timer:

-rdc backup schedule push server-1
+rdc machine backup schedule -m server-1

 View Schedule

-rdc backup schedule show
+rdc config backup-strategy show

 Browse Storage